leapcode/leap_presentations/platform-workshop/slides.md

 - Github: [https://github.com/leapcode](https://github.com/leapcode)
 - Twitter: [https://twitter.com/leapcode](https://twitter.com/leapcode)
 - https://pixelated-project.org/
+- IRC: #leap@freenode

+- Come by and find us in the anarchist village
-Please consider to contribute - any help with QA or other is appreciated !
+- Please consider to contribute - any help with QA or other is appreciated !
 :heart: